zammad/zammad-admin-documentation/manage/roles/user-preferences-permissions.rst

    * - ``user_preferences.password``
      - Change account password
      - | Make sure to **revoke this permission** for all your users
-       | when using a third-party identity server (like LDAP).
+       | when using a third-party identity server (like LDAP) as
+       | your only allowed authentication method.
+   * - ``user_preferences.two_factor_authentication``
+     - | Allow users to setup and configure
+       | their two factor authentication
+     - | :doc:`Two factor authentication </settings/security/two-factor>` has to be enabled
+       | that users can setup and configure it.